Shuri (character): Fictional character biography

 As part of Marvel's 2015 branding All-New, All-Different Marvel, T'Challa is shown trying to revive Shuri's body.
 Shuri's soul had transcended to the Djalia, a spiritual plane consisting of the entire memories of Wakanda.
 There, Shuri trained under the tutelage of a griot spirit who had taken the form of her mother, Ramonda.
 As they trained the griot spirit shared the memories of not only Wakanda but also before the nation had formed.
-With the help of Manifold, T'Challa was able to combine his technology and Manifold's bending of reality to bring Shuri's soul back to the physical plane.
-After her revival, Shuri had been imbued with the power similar to that of the griot spirit.
+With the help of Manifold, T'Challa combines his technology and Manifold's bending of reality to bring Shuri's soul back to the physical plane.
+After her revival, Shuri is imbued with the power similar to that of the griot spirit.
 She had then been informed of the events taking place in her absence, including the rogue Dora Milaje and the rebellion led by Tetu and Zenzi.
-Shuri had then set out to confront the rogue Dora Milaje and convince them to join forces with T'Challa to stop the rebellion and the march against the Golden City, which she was successful in doing.
-With the united power of Shuri, T'Challa, Manifold, the Dora Milaje and the forces of Wakanda, Tetu was defeated although Zenzi had escaped.
-As the rebellion came to an end, Shuri joined Wakanda's council that had been established by T'Challa.
+Shuri sets out to confront the rogue Dora Milaje and convince them to join forces with T'Challa to stop the rebellion and the march against the Golden City, which she was successful in doing.
+With the united power of Shuri, T'Challa, Manifold, the Dora Milaje and the forces of Wakanda, Tetu is defeated, though Zenzi escapes.
+As the rebellion ends, Shuri joins Wakanda's council, which had been established by T'Challa.